MrScottyPieey/flare3d_tools_blender_4.0-/README.md

-Flare 3d Blender Tool
+Flare 3D Blender Tool
 ===========================

 Created by David E Jones, [http://davidejones.com](http://davidejones.com) Follow me on twitter [@david3jones](https://twitter.com/david3jones)

-If you like this tool, then please tweet, like or googleplus my website http://davidejones.com
+If you like this tool, then please tweet, like or my website http://davidejones.com

-What is the Flare 3d blender tool?
+What is the Flare 3d Blender tool?
 ----------------------------------------
-This python script can be installed as an addon to blender.
-Once installed it will allow blender to import and export flare3d files (.zf3d).
+This python script can be installed as an addon to Blender.
+Once installed it will allow Blender to import and export flare3d files (.zf3d).
 See http://www.flare3d.com/ for more information on the file types and its uses

 ##Functionality